voborgus/lmru--tech/content/en/values/people.md

 ### 2. We accept mistakes and learn from them.

-* We must offer and test fast our ideas, even the craziest.
+* We offer and test fast our ideas, even the craziest.
 * We are not afraid to take the first step, fall into the dirt, rise, shake off, write a post mortem with clean hands, and go the other way.
-* Mistakes make us stronger only if we have post-mortem and avoid repetition.
+* We work on our mistakes to prevent their in the future.
-* Mistakes term do not include intentional violation of the rules or laziness.
+* Mistakes term do not include intentional violation of the rules.

 #### Practices & rituals:
 *[fail fast rule](../glossary/#fail-fast-rule)*, *[post-mortems](../glossary/#post-mortem)*